HkopMD/user.js_NotAdvanced/README.md

-## This is a user.js for making firefox more privet but still user frendly
+## This is a user.js is for making firefox more privet but still user frendly

 Sources is in the user.js file